KellzCodes/python_interview/2-Fundamentals/README.md

 Output: a << 1 = 10
 b << 1 = -20

+Examples of what you can do with bit manipulation can be found in [26_bitwise_manipulation.py](https://github.com/KellzCodes/python_interview/blob/main/2-Fundamentals/26_bitwise_manipulation.py)

 ## Misc.
 Python Syntax

 Examples of miscellaneous Python syntax can be found in [25_misc_syntax.py](https://github.com/KellzCodes/python_interview/blob/main/2-Fundamentals/25_misc_syntax.py).